 North Dakota House expels lawmaker accused of misconduct

 BISMARCK, N.D.
-(AP) — The North Dakota House on Thursday took an unprecedented step and booted a lawmaker accused of threatening and sexually harassing women at the Capitol.
+(AP) — The North Dakota House on Thursday voted to expel a lawmaker accused of threatening and sexually harassing women at the Capitol, the first time in state history a lawmaker has been expelled.

-The Republican-controlled chamber voted 69-25 on a resolution to expel GOP Rep. Luke Simons. marking the first time since statehood a lawmaker has been kicked out of the Legislature.

-Republicans hold an 80-14 advantage in the chamber.
-Sixty-three members of the House were needed to approve the expulsion resolution.
+Members voted 69-25 to expel Rep. Luke Simons, a Republican from Dickinson, for a pattern of behavior they said stretched back to soon after he took office in 2017.
+The expulsion came with strong support from Simons’ own party, which holds a supermajority in the chamber.

+Majority Leader Chet Pollert, who co-sponsored the resolution to expel, said Simons had been given “multiple chances to avoid being in this situation.”

 A 14-page document compiled by the nonpartisan Legislative Council includes allegations that Simons made “advances” toward female staffers and interns, commented on their appearances and tried to give one staffer an unsolicited shoulder massage.
 One staffer described his behavior as “really creepy.”

-Simons is accused of a pattern of sexually aggressive, lewd, and threatening behavior, dating back to shortly after he took office in 2017.
-Republican Rep. Emily O’Brien has said that his harassment was so pervasive that she switched desks to get away from him.

-Responded Simons, “They have twisted my words.
-I believe in a North Dakota you are innocent until proven guilty.”

 Republican Rep. Shannon Roers Jones, an attorney, said on the floor Thursday that the move to remove Simons is about inappropriate behavior, not about targeting a political ideology, as Simons has alleged.
-Simons, a barber and rancher, is a member of the loosely organized Bastiat Caucus, a far-right group that supports limited government and gun rights.
+Simons is a member of the loosely organized Bastiat Caucus, a far-right group that supports limited government and gun rights.
+Much of Simons’ proposed legislation over the years reflected that.

 “We have moved women away from him, we have limited his ability to work with them, but in doing that we are also punishing the women,” Roers Jones said.
 “When we move women or restrict who they work with, we are limiting a woman’s ability to do her jobs, and thereby limiting her ability to advance because of the actions of one member.”